 Shark Bay & Ningaloo Reef: a “small” barrier reef on the west coast that offers many water sports activities.
 This area is also famous for the passage of whale sharks, which you can swim with!

 Karijini NP: Located in the Hamersley Range it is the second largest park in Western Australia.
-The park is located more than 1000 km from Perth.
+The park is located more than 1000 km north of Perth.
 Between waterfalls, canyons, chasms, natural pools, red earth and mountains, this oasis in the desert offers an incredible experience.

 Centre and North